Hraun II, Iceland, September & October 2017

-With a steady 20-25% increase in the number of inbound visitors each year from here on, the thriving economy unleashes often unpleasant collateral damages.
+In fact, with a steady 20-25% increase in the number of inbound visitors each year from here on, the thriving economy may well unleash unpleasant collateral damages on the landscape.

 If in my previous serious Hraun I often bluntly photographed the slash, this time I brought heterogeneous elements together in the frame both from the near and the far, diminishing the immediate importance of the frontier by scattering it all over the place.

-These images are meant to be printed very large for the purpose of showing with greater depth and acuity that the authoritarian slash is now flat gone.
+These images are meant to be printed large to suggest with greater depth and quality that the authoritarian slash is now flat gone.

 Welcome in the new epistemological regime, one of composition, one in which we're far from being detached.